ethyca/fides/docs/fides/docs/language/taxonomy/data_subjects.md

 ## Object Structure

-**fides_key**<span class="required"/>_string_
+**fides_key**<span class="required"/>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;_constrained string_

 A string token of your own invention that uniquely identifies this Data Subject.
 It's your responsibility to ensure that the value is unique across all of your Data Subject objects.
-The value should only contain alphanumeric characters and underbars (`[A-Za-z0-9_]`).
+The value should only contain alphanumeric characters and underbars (`[A-Za-z0-9_.-]`).

 **name**<span class="spacer"/>_string_

 A UI-friendly label for the Data Subject.

 **description**<span class="spacer"/>_string_